tcvmilvv/TavaresSonoraPantanoMartinez2025.jl/docs/src/index.md

 ## Overview
 ![](assets/GA2.png)

 This repository contains the supplementary data for the study titled *Lipid Architecture in the Zika Virus*.
-The research explores the atomic-level distribution of light-material components within the Zika virus.
-By using coarse-grained simulations with the **[ComplexMixtures.jl](https://github.com/m3g/ComplexMixtures.jl)** package, the study analyzed solvation patterns across the viral structure, revealing specific differences and affinities regarding the light-material.
+The research explores the atomic-level distribution of the lipid bilayer components within the Zika virus.
+By using coarse-grained simulations with the **[ComplexMixtures.jl](https://github.com/m3g/ComplexMixtures.jl)** package, the study analyzed the distribution patterns across the viral structure, revealing specific differences and affinities regarding phospholipids.

 ## Dependencies
 This work was developed using the following software and packages: